We promote sustainability at Bard and in the greater community

 The Sustainability Council (SC) conducts sustainability planning, advises the College on sustainability issues, and collaborates on sustainability events.
 In addition, they helped move the college along the STARS spectrum from a silver rating to a gold rating for the 2011-2014 reporting period.

 The SC awards mini grants of up to $2000 to faculty and staff to develop research projects, classes, pedagogies, or projects on the Annandale campus (or the surrounding region) that promote themes of sustainability.
 Funding is available on a rolling basis annually for class projects that promote sustainability on campus.
 Proposals accepted one to two times per year.
 Contact email@example.com for application materials or click on the pdf below the SC Members.

 Laurie Husted: Chief Sustainability Officer (CSO), Office of Sustainability

-- Erin Cannan: Chair - Engagement, Dean of Student Affairs, Associate Director of the Center for Civic Engagement
+- Erin Cannan: Chair - Vice President for Student Affairs, Dean of Civic Engagement

 - Dan Smith: Chair - Operations, Energy Manager

-- Taun Toay: Chair - Planning & Administration, Vice President for Strategic Initiatives and Chief Financial Officer
+- Taun Toay: Chair - Senior Vice President and Chief Financial Officer

 Students serve on the Sustainability Council, work for BoS through the work study program, and volunteer through the BardE3s and BardEATS programs.